 - Define bounce rates to see where you’re losing customers.
 Review the bounce rate of all landing pages.
 Look for pages with higher traffic and high bounce rates relative to your other pages.
 Pages with high bounce rates can indicate a problem with the information, layout or calls to action.
 Use bounce rates as an initial indicator of problem pages.

-- Use conversion tracking to figure out where you are losing customers on the way to the sign up.
+- Use conversion tracking to figure out where you are losing customers on the way to the sign-up.
 Are there steps in your checkout process that are causing users to drop out?
 Simple changes might result in dramatic improvements in the number of people who end up purchasing.
-Moreover, conversion tracking is necessary even if your site is not an ecommerce engine.
+Moreover, conversion tracking is necessary even if your site is not an e-commerce engine.

-This approach allows MVI to monitor every segment of the website business and define, with supporting data, what needs to be fixed/changed or improved.
+This approach allows MVI to monitor every segment of the website business and defines, with supporting data, what needs to be fixed/changed or improved.
 We provide reports with recommendations for a fee.
 Most of our clients find our services inexpensive and many utilize additional services.
 Some clients utilize MVI recommendations and request that we project manage the improvements.
 Others utilize our services to educate staff.
 Either way our analytics base system would remain.

-There are many interpretations of what SEO is and the definition changes depending upon who you speak with.
+There are many interpretations of what SEO is and the definition changes depending on who you speak with.
 SEO to MVI means we must define all attributes on the site, track them and understand how to acquire quality leads/sales utilizing actionable data.
 Today most of the changes in search marketing are controlled by Google, so we utilize Google data as a major building block for all our programs.
-MVI solutions has been a Google Partner since 2004.
+MVI solutions have been a Google Partner since 2004.